Effects of exchange and weak Dzyaloshinsky-Moriya anisotropies on thermodynamic characteristics of spin-gapped magnets: Results for realistic parameters for and discussions

-Here for clarity, it should be noted that in the present version of mean-field theory one should distinguish two energy dispersions: A bare dispersion $\veps_k$ and the dispersion of collective excitations, given as $E_k=\sqrt{\veps_k+X_1}\sqrt{\veps_k+X_2}$, where the self-energies $X_1$ and $X_2$ are discussed in Sect.
-II.
-The dispersion of elementary excitations at zero field $\veps_k$ is well studied experimentally \ci{cavadiniprb63,oosawaprb65} and presented as a function of momentum and intra (inter) - dimer interactions $J_i$ as $\veps_k(J_i)$.
-One can find in the literature an explicit expression for $\veps_k(J_i)$ with its optimized parameters \ci{cavadiniprb63,matsumotoprl,misguich}, which, has been used also in present work with the normalization $\veps_k\mid _{k\rightarrow 0}=\vec{k}^2/2m $ \ci{ourmce}.
+Here for clarity, it should be noted that in the present version of mean-field theory one should distinguish two types of energy dispersions.
+A bare dispersion $\veps_k\sim k^2/2m$ and the dispersion of collective excitations, given as $E_k=\sqrt{\veps_k+X_1}\sqrt{\veps_k+X_2}$, where the self-energies $X_1$ and $X_2$ are discussed in Section II.
+The dispersion of elementary excitations at zero field $\veps_k$ is well studied experimentally\ci{oosawaprb65,cavadiniprb63} and presented as a function of momentum and intra (inter)-dimer interactions $J_i$ as $\veps_k(J_i)$.
+One can find in the literature an explicit expression for $\veps_k(J_i)$ with its optimized parameters\ci{matsumotoprl,misguich,cavadiniprb63}, which has also been used in the present work with the normalization $\veps_k\mid _{k\rightarrow 0}=\vec{k}^2/2m $\ci{ourmce}.